 Bit Name Reset Access Description 7 Reserved Must write i reset value.
 6:4 SFRPGIDX 0x0 RW SFR Page Stack Index.
 This field can be ware can access values stored in the SFR page stack.
 It selects the level of the stack firm-register.
 Value Name Description 0x0 FIRST_BY ΓE SFRSTACK contains the value of SFRPAGE, the first/top byte of the SFR page stack.
 0x1 SECOND_I BYTE SFRSTACK contains the value of the second byte of the SFR page stack.
 0x2 THIRD_BY TE SFRSTACK contains the value of the third byte of the SFR page stack.
 0x3 FOURTH_E BYTE SFRSTACK contains the value of the fourth byte of the SFR page stack.
 0x4 FIFTH_BY1 ΓE SFRSTACK contains the value of the fifth byte of the SFR page stack.
 3:1 Reserved Must write i reset value.
-0 SFRPGEN 1 RW SFR Automatic Page Control Enable.
-0 This bit is used to enable automatic page switching on ISR entry/exit.
-When set to 1, the current SFRPAGE value will be pushed onto the SFR page stack and SFRPAGE will be set to the page corresponding to the flag which generated the interrupt; upon ISR exit, hardware will pop the value from the SFR page stack and restore SFRPAGE.
+0 SFRPGEN 1 RW SFR Automatic Page Control Enable. pushed onto the SFR page stack a nd SFRPAGE ning on ISR entry/exit.
+When set to 1, the current SFRPAGE value will be E will be set to the page corresponding to the flag which generated the in- ue from the SFR page stack and restore SFRPAGE.
 Value Name Description 0 DISABLED Disable automatic SFR paging.
 1 ENABLED Enable automatic SFR paging.